-Work in incredible offices in the heart of the CBD, close to the best cafes, bars and restaurants.
+You’ll work in incredible offices in the city fringe, close to the best cafes, bars and restaurants.
 Be part of a team who are creative, experienced and truly passionate about the business and pushing things next level.

 This is an incredible opportunity to be part of something really special.
-So your portfolio must be strong and have a good range of brand, digital and even some packaging.
+Your portfolio must be outstanding and show your talent in high end packaging projects.

 Please apply with your latest CV and portfolio/web link.

 You must have the right to work in NZ to be eligible for this position